nsdrozario/lectured/README.md

 ### Lecture Notes

-Teachers can share their lecture notes for all their students to see!
+Teachers can share their lecture notes for all their students to see!*
+*currently incomplete

+### Technologies used

+- PHP
+- PostgreSQL
+- JavaScript/HTML/CSS

 HighTechHacks 2021
 Team Hackathoff